PSA test for prostate cancer

 What is the PSA test?

-PSA (Prostate Specific Antigen) is an enzyme (a protein) substance made by the prostate gland.
-It is made by both normal cells and cancer cells (if present), and is secreted into the seminal fluid to keep it liquid.
 A small amount of PSA continually leaks from the prostate gland into the blood stream.
-Cancer cells produce more PSA than normal cells, and when prostate cancer cells multiply, more PSA spills into the blood.
-The PSA test measures the level of PSA in the blood.
+Cancer cells produce more PSA than normal cells, and when prostate cancer cells multiply, more PSA is released into the blood than normal, and the level of PSA is raised.
+The PSA test is a blood test that measures the level of PSA in the blood.

-So a raised PSA can be an early indication of prostate cancer.
-But other conditions, such as benign (non-cancerous) enlargement of the prostate, inflammation or infection, can also cause a rise in PSA, a 'false positive'.
-And it is also possible to have cancer but have a 'normal' PSA result; this is called a 'false negative'.
+A raised PSA level can be an early sign of prostate cancer; however, other conditions such as benign (non-cancerous) enlargement of the prostate (benign prostatic hyperplasia (BPH)), inflammation, or infection, can also cause a rise in PSA levels and give a 'false positive' test result.
+It is also possible to have cancer but have a 'normal' PSA result; this is called a 'false negative' test result.

-Although men did not know much about the PSA test, some of those we talked to knew what PSA stood for and could explain why the test is done.
+Although the men we spoke to said they did not know much about the PSA test before having it, some of those we talked to knew what PSA stood for and could explain why the test is done.

 Explains what PSA stands for and why the test is done.